For any modern SaaS business, it’s vital that data become central to the way products are managed.

 Use Data To Find Hidden User Pains

 The average SaaS product experience is far from experience-centric – only 37% of B2B SaaS products boast a frictionless signup journey, and a similar number don’t greet new users with a welcome screen.
 And when the experience isn’t central to your product?
-Say goodbye to What is User Engagement?
-User engagement refers to the interaction of users with a business’ product or service.
-The term is usually used as, however, the users being active.
-Especially….
+Say goodbye to user engagement.
 PMs can utilize data to identify two distinct types of user pains:

 - Experience bottlenecks that are hurting engagement and maybe compelling users to switch to a competing product